3D printing, a considerable shake-up in the gun industry

 In August 2013, a Canadian man going by the name “Mathew” 3D printed an actual rifle, a Grizzly .22 Caliber Rifle model.

-In September 2013, Hexen organization produces the Reprringer Pepperbox .22 Revolver.
-The weapon can hold 5 bullets at once in its 3D printed barrel.
+In September 2013, the Hexen organization produces the Reprringer Pepperbox .22 Revolver.
+The weapon can hold 5 bullets at once in its 3D-printed barrel.

 In July 2014, a US citizen nicknamed “Buck O’Fama” 3D printed a receiver for a semi-automatic .22 Ruger Charger pistol.

 The Ruger Charger accepts high-capacity mags holding 30 rounds or more.
 It is capable of shooting a full magazine without issues.

 In May 2015, a man nicknamed Derwood, 3D printed the ‘Shuty’, a 9-mm semi-auto based on a combination of parts from a standard AR-15 and a P.A.
 Luty.

 The design for the Shuty combines a metal bolt, an AR fire-control group, and the barrel of a Glock.
 The magazine, bolt carrier, upper and lower receivers are all 3D printed.